jhodevstuff/meshinfo-fe/README.md

 ### Future Plans of the Developer
 - Currently, the language is German, but an English option is planned
-- Password protection for access
+- Password protection for access (at this moment the sensible data can be unlocked by clicking the logo 5 times)
 - Possibly remote administration
-- Potentially better visualization of traceroutes
 - Importance score for each node in the network
-- User notification when a node goes offline
+- User notification when a node goes offline (monitoring script is in testing)

 ###### Joshua Hoffmann / 2024-02-24